 ETP's Natural Resources operations primarily involve the management and leasing of coal properties and the subsequent collection of royalties.
 ETP also earns revenues from other land management activities, such as selling standing timber, leasing fee-based coal-related infrastructure facilities to certain lessees and end-user industrial plants, collecting oil and gas royalties and from coal transportation, or wheelage fees.
-As of December 31, 2016, ETP owned or controlled approximately 772 million tons of proven and probable coal reserves in central and northern Appalachia, properties in eastern Kentucky, Tennessee, southwestern Virginia and southern West Virginia, and in the Illinois Basin, properties in southern Illinois, Indiana, and western Kentucky and as the operator of end-user coal handling facilities.
-ETP's subsidiary, Materials Handling Solutions, LLC, owns and operates facilities for industrial customers on a fee basis.
-During 2014, ETP's coal reserves located in the San Juan basin were depleted and ETP's associated coal royalties revenues ceased.
+As of December 31, 2017, ETP owned or controlled approximately 766 million tons of proven and probable coal reserves in central and northern Appalachia, properties in eastern Kentucky, southwestern Virginia and southern West Virginia, and in the Illinois Basin, properties in southern Illinois, Indiana, and western Kentucky and as the operator of end-user coal handling facilities.